 Current funding projects

-The Department of Health is already funding a number of projects to develop candidate vaccines for priority pathogens, committing a total of £23 million to date.
-The following list includes all projects currently funded by the UK Vaccine Network.
-In addition, in 2016, £2.95 million of the Network’s budget was used to make a one-off donation to the PATH Product Development Partnership.
+The Department of Health is funding a number of projects to develop candidate vaccines for priority pathogens, committing a total of £33 million to date.
+The following list includes all projects funded by the UK Vaccine Network.
+In addition, in 2016, £2.95 million of the Network’s budget was used to make a one-off donation to the PATH product development partnership.

 SBRI funding competition: vaccines for global epidemics – clinical: